sugoiJS/server/README.md

-# @Sugoi/server
+# @Sugoi/Server

 ![Sugoi logo](https://sugoijs.com/assets/logo_inverse.png)

 ## Introduction
-Sugoi server module is part of the modular Sugoi framework.
+SugoiJS™ is a minimal modular framework.

-The server module can be use as stand alone library.
+SugoiJS™ gives you the ability to use only what you need and do it fast.

+this is a standalone module that can be functional on its own (as all of the SugoiJS™ modules).

-This module provide singleton services and decorators.
+This module provides singleton services, request handling decorators and request policies decorators.

-Sugoi server use [inversify](https://www.npmjs.com/package/inversify) and [inversify-express-utils](https://www.npmjs.com/package/inversify-express-utils) and re-export those modules
+SugoiJS server use [inversify](https://www.npmjs.com/package/inversify), [inversify-express-utils](https://www.npmjs.com/package/inversify-express-utils) and re-export those modules

 ## Installation

- For installing the Sugoi/server module run:
-> npm install --save @sugoi/server @sugoi/core
+> npm install --save @sugoi/server

 ### Set controller

-    import {controller,response,httpGet,requestParam} from "@sugoi/server";
+    import {Controller,Response,HttpGet,RequestParam} from "@sugoi/server";

-    @controller('/dashboard')
+    @Controller('/dashboard')
     export class CoreController{
         constructor(){}

-        @httpGet("/:role")
+        @HttpGet("/:role")
         test(@response() response,@requestParam('role') role){
             if(role === "user" )
                 return "authorized";